MV Windoc: Service history

 N.M.
 Paterson & Sons left the shipping business the following year, after 87 years, and sued the canal operator, St. Lawrence Seaway Management Corp., for $16.9 million (C).
 Their remaining four active and three mothballed ships were sold in 2002.
 The canal operator denied any negligence, and blamed the shipping company and the ship's crew for the accident.

 A Transport Safety Bureau report on the collision points to the bridge operator and bridge operating procedures and policies as major factors.
+They also concluded that impairment of the bridge operator was the root cause.

 The ship was converted into a storage barge.
 It was scrapped in 2011 at Port Colborne.